-Hy24, Mirova, CDPQ and Technip Energies Join Forces to Make Record €200 Million Investment in Green Hydrogen Pioneer Hy2gen AG
+Hy24, Mirova, CDPQ and Technip Energies join forces to make record €200 million investment in green hydrogen pioneer Hy2gen AG

 |

+- Capital will be deployed on e-fuels to decarbonise industry and transportation sectors

-Hy2gen AG, the green hydrogen investment platform, today announces the successful completion of a €200 million, investment round.
-The capital will be used for the construction of facilities in several geographies including Europe, producing green hydrogen-based fuels – or "e-fuels” – for maritime and ground transport, aviation and industrial applications.
-The investment, which is the largest private green hydrogen-focused capital raise to date1, is led by Hy24 together with Mirova, CDPQ and strategic investor, Technip Energies (Paris:TE) (ISIN:NL0014559478).
+WIESBADEN, Germany, Feb.
+17, 2022 /PRNewswire/ - Hy2gen AG, the green hydrogen investment platform, today announces the successful completion of a €200 million, investment round.
+The capital will be used for the construction of facilities in several geographies including Europe, producing green hydrogen-based fuels – or "e-fuels" – for maritime and ground transport, aviation and industrial applications.
+The investment, which is the largest private green hydrogen-focused capital raise to date1, is led by Hy24 with Mirova, CDPQ and strategic investor, Technip Energies.

 Cyril Dufau-Sansot, CEO of Hy2gen said: "As early as 2021, we were looking for the best possible combination of financial and strategic investors to build e-fuel production facilities.
 These have the potential to decarbonise entire industries and transport sectors.
 We are now very pleased that all parties have sealed the largest investment in this segment."